ericcornelissen/svgo-action/CONTRIBUTING.md

 #### Running End-to-end Tests Locally

-You can use [`nektos/act`] to run the end-to-end tests locally.
+You can use [act] to run the end-to-end tests locally.
 If you have the `act` program available on your PATH you can use `npm run test:e2e` to run the end-to-end tests.

-There are some limitations to using [`nektos/act`]:
+There are some limitations to using [act]:

 - It depends on [Docker] to run workflows.
 - Your system may not support all operating systems the tests should run on.